Jarrell28/resty/README.md

 ## Resty

-A browser based API testing tool similar to Swagger.io.
+A browser based API testing tool allowing you to easily interact with APIs

 ### Jarrell Houston